andy-preston/gpo-746-android/bin/README.md

 `./bin/gradle` Will run the container with a shell that you can enter further `gradle` commands into.

-`./bin/gradle sdk` outside the container or `gradle sdk` inside the container will download the required files for the Android SDK.
-You will need to do this before the Android app can be built.
-This step couldn't be included in the docker container because it includes "I accept the license (Y/N)" shenanigans.

 `./bin/gradle pretest` outside the container or `gradle pretest` inside the container will run the tests for the `buildSrc` sub-project.